Billl-11/CNN-Horse-vs-Human-Classifier/README.md

 3. Fully Connected Layers: Fully connected layers take the flattened output from the convolutional and pooling layers and perform classification based on learned features.
 These layers combine the extracted features to make predictions.

+## Transfer Learning with InceptionV3

+To further enhance the classification performance, this project incorporates transfer learning from the InceptionV3 model.
+InceptionV3 is a deep convolutional neural network architecture pre-trained on a large-scale dataset, including various object categories.

+The transfer learning process involves the following steps:

+1. Import Pre-trained Model: The pre-trained model used in this project is sourced from the [Convolutional Neural Networks in TensorFlow](https://www.coursera.org/learn/convolutional-neural-networks-tensorflow/home/welcome).
+The course created by DeepLearning.AI.

+2. Define New Model: Set-up the model with InceptionV3 library, choosing specific layer for further processing, and then train new model.

 ## Dataset Attribution:

 The datasets used in this project are sourced from the Coursera course [Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning](https://www.coursera.org/learn/introduction-tensorflow/home/welcome).
 The course, created by DeepLearning.AI, provides comprehensive learning materials and practical exercises on CNN.
 The datasets are used here for educational purposes only, in accordance with the course's terms of use.